Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 2. Check contents of the app namespace
 ```
-kubectl get pod,svc -n jaime-wkshp-tests-588d6d66b5-2cjrc
+kubectl get pod,svc,gateway -n jaime-wkshp-tests-588d6d66b5-2cjrc
-# we should now see the app pod and service, as well as the Istio Gateway service (type LB), in addition to the multicloiud-ingress-operator`
+# We should now see the app pod and service, as well as the Istio Gateway resource, pod and service (type LB), in addition to the multicloiud-ingress-operator` pod we already had
 NAME                                               READY   STATUS    RESTARTS   AGE
 pod/default-gateway-istio-6dc59b76f6-rhg6h         1/1     Running   0          2m57s
 pod/multicloud-ingress-operator-84cb88dbd6-jlf9v   1/1     Running   0          2m59s